iamjavadali/solrstation/README.md

 6. Uptime Kuma
 7. Whoogle

 More Services are to be added soon.
-To request a service, reach out.
+If you would like a service, please feel free to reach out.

 Please contact me at info@javadali.com for more information or if you need support.
 Thank you for your contributions.